karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 ### start.bat

-If you are creating a local server and don't know how or where to add this lines do the following.
+If you are creating a local server (on your computer or on a local machine without omega manager for example) and don't know how or where to add this lines do the following.

 Create a txt file and paste inside the file this config lines :